 The Stars in My Geddoh’s Sky by Claire Sidhom Matze

-Alex, a young Egyptian-American boy is excited for his Geddoh’s (grandfather) visit.
+Alex, a young Egyptian-American boy is excited about his Geddoh’s (grandfather) visit.
 He brings gifts for everyone including a camel saddle!
-They cook together — stuffed grapeleaves and konafa for dessert.
-Geddoh describes his homeland with plump date palms, his mosque and delicious food prepared in stone ovens.
+They cook together — stuffed grape leaves and konafa for dessert.
+Geddoh describes his homeland with plump date palms, his mosque, and delicious food prepared in stone ovens.
 When the visit nears its end, Alex doesn’t want him to leave.
 Geddoh must return for he wants to be buried in his land but he shares a way for his grandson to stay close to him through the stars in the sky.
 A group of stars called Aquila, “eagle”, is a beacon to stay connected.
 And letters too, of course! [picture book, ages 4 and up]

 Mirror by Jeannie Baker